Activewear & Athleisure Trends Shaping Fitness Fashion in 2026

 Why 2026 Is a Turning Point for Fitness Fashion

-Major brands like Nike and Adidas are heavily investing in recycled materials and technical innovation.
+Major brands like Nike and Adidas are heavily investing in recycled materials and performance innovation.

 • Stone